kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

         "violence": 0.001
       }
     }

+VALIDATION CHECKPOINT: You MUST successfully complete Tests 1-5 above before proceeding to Step 6 (Docker).
+If any test fails, debug and fix the issue now while running locally.
+It is much easier to debug problems in the local Python environment than inside a Docker container.
+Do not skip these tests.

 If you see a JSON response with status, reason, confidence and categories, the API is working correctly with OpenAI.
 If you get an error, check that your OPENAI_API_KEY is correctly set in the .env file and that you have network access to OpenAI's API.